What is a solar power system?

 Solar Power System Design Step 4 - The DC Disconnect

-Solar Power System Design Step 5 - The Inverter Converts the DC to AC
+Solar Power System Design Step 5 - The Inverter Converts

 Solar Power System Design Step 6 - AC Disconnect